 Apart from the appalling standard of driving which makes road travel risky, Portugal is one of the safest places in Europe.
 Of course, where tourists gather, so do petty thieves and pickpockets, so secure your valuables.
 The water can be cold, so don't spend too long swimming.
 Plenty of other tips for you here:

 Why I have to listen to these stupid questions?
-Europe is a pretty safe place with a few exceptions that I am not listing here and Portugal is one of the quietest or maybe really the quietest country in Europe apart from boring Switzerland!!! over 6 years ago
+Europe is a pretty safe place with a few exceptions that I am not listing here and Portugal is one of the quietest or maybe really the quietest country in Europe apart from boring Switzerland!!! almost 8 years ago

 Just a thought....
 Henry, did you intend to ask this question about Lagos, NIGERIA (not Portugal)?
 The two could not be more different!